A cycling map of Baltimore's neighborhoods

 The second way is to download the raw data and render it yourself.
 Open Street Map (OSM)1 is a crowd-sourced map of the world.
 It is a bit like Wikipedia, but for maps.
 You—yes, you—can go to Open Street Map and use its rich tools to create roads and structures and, additionally, to tag these features with a rich taxonomy of metadata.
 The data is all recorded as polygons and lines, which means that they can be natively plotted at any resolution.
 This is the vector approach.

-The rich annotations in Open Street Map allow you to download exactly and only the data you want; you then have to do the rendering yourself.
-Fortunately there are a number of tools that make this easy.
 Chief among them is the OSMnx python module, which provides a Python library for querying and downloading OSM data and converting it into GeoPandas data frames, which handle projection of latitude/longitude data to a 2d coordinate system.
-Plotting can then be done with Python’s matplotlib.

 This approach is not without its disadvantages.
 The main one is that placing street labels turns out to be quite difficult; with tiles, this is done for you.
 Fortunately, I didn’t need street labels, but only the neighborhood-level information.
 A second, deeper problem is that you now have an art project on your hands.
 I don’t have general solutions to that other than ad nauseum iteration.